devdogfish/etpzp-sms/README.md

 - Make sure when the server components re-refetch because of revalidation, that the contexts update their state values with the newly fetched data!
 - Implement `TODO` comments

+## Bugs

+- When sending a new message, subject and body don't get cleared
+- When adding all suggested and then typing a custom phone number, it says duplicate recipients even though the number is unique

 #### AFTER THAT - SCHEDULED PAGE:

 - Add the correct date formatting for scheduled messages, and also display scheduled messages in a different way so that it is easier to tell when they will be sent.
 What should this look like
   - Created at xxxxx
   - Below that When it will be sent